tedorellana/learning/SAA-C03.md

 - Cheap than EBS
 - Expensive than S3

+## AWS Action ##

+### Transition actions ###
+- These actions define when objects transition to another storage class.
+For example, you might choose to transition objects to the S3 Standard-IA storage class 30 days after creating them, or archive objects to the S3 Glacier Flexible Retrieval storage class one year after creating them.
+For more information, see Using Amazon S3 storage classes.

+- There are costs associated with lifecycle transition requests.
+For pricing information, see Amazon S3 pricing.

+### Expiration actions ###
+- These actions define when objects expire.
+Amazon S3 deletes expired objects on your behalf.
+- Lifecycle expiration costs depend on when you choose to expire objects.
+For more information, see Expiring objects.
+-
 ## Amazon FSX ##
 Amazon FSx makes it easy and cost effective to launch, run, and scale feature-rich, high-performance file systems in the cloud.
 It supports a wide range of workloads with its reliability, security, scalability, and broad set of capabilities.
 Amazon FSx is built on the latest AWS compute, networking, and disk technologies to provide high performance and lower TCO.
 And as a fully managed service, it handles hardware provisioning, patching, and backups -- freeing you up to focus on your applications, your end users, and your business.